What does a typical online course look like?

 Content is typically broken down into weekly or daily units, depending on the semester.
 In most online courses conducted in Canvas, the instructor uses ‘Modules’ to organize these content units.
 Each unit (or we could say, ‘module’) contains clear learning goals, required reading, and lecture material.
-In addition to this, students are typically required to participate in an online discussion (or other interactive activity) of the week’s materials and take a check for understanding quiz.
-It’s important to have these frequent, smaller (and low-stakes) assignments in online courses.
-They help keep a student motivated and on track.
-Without physical classes to attend, it’s easy for an online student to forget about a course for weeks and then be forced to drop the course.
+In addition to this, students are typically required to participate in an online discussion (or other interactive activity) of the week’s materials and take part in an opportunity for formative assessment (such as a check-for-understanding quiz).
+Having these frequent, smaller (and low-stakes) assignments in online courses is important.
+They help keep a student motivated and on track, as well as inform the instructor of students’ mastery of course material and progress throughout the semester.

 Due dates and methods of submitting and/or completing assignments should also be clear on these unit pages.
 It’s easy for assignments and due dates to become lost in the shuffle of an online course, and students may become confused about where to find or turn in materials if it’s not clearly laid out for them.